nhsconnect/gpconnect-appointment-checker/README.md

 ## Build and run

-Create and patch the database:
+Create a blank database in postgres, then patch the database as follows, replacing the `PG_` variables with your postgres database connection details:

 ```
 cd database